Gomes-Gustavo/eda-entertainment-platform-survey/README.md

 # Unwind Platform Data Analysis

-This repository contains a comprehensive **data analysis** of a survey conducted for the Unwind platform, a digital application designed for organizing, rating, and sharing entertainment content such as movies, series, and games.
+This repository contains a comprehensive **data analysis** of a survey conducted for the Unwind platform, a digital entertainment platform in development designed for organizing, rating, and sharing entertainment content such as movies, series, and games.
 The analysis follows best practices in exploratory data analysis (EDA) and provides insights to guide platform development decisions.

 ## Table of Contents